robcarver17/skipperman/docs/manually_adding_a_sailor.md

 # If the sailor is already in Skipperman

 Type the sailors first and last name into the relevant boxes.
 Then click on `Please check the details...`.
 A list of sailors with similar names should come up on the screen.
 If you can't see the sailor, then click on `Choose from all existing cadets`.
+You can sort the full list of sailors in a few different ways.

 Once the relevant sailor is on the screen, click on the button with their name and date of birth.